madebymany/cereal/README.md

 ```

-This allows you to have a very Rails like controller but ask for something else in Serialisation..
+This allows you to have a very Rails like controller but ask for something else in Serialization..

 ``` ruby
 class AccountsController < APIController